tanja84dk/ARG-Decrypt-Tool-Project/README.md

 My small project creating a decrypting tool to use in ARG ( Alternate Reality Game )

-At this time its only able to decrypt base64 and 8Bit binary encoded text but more to come
+At this time its able to encrypt and decrypt base64 and 8Bit binary encoded text but more to come

 > #### What does the tool?
 >